adrianmartinsen/AustraliaBlog/content/posts/great-ocean-road-part-1/index.md

 star attraction along the Great Oceon Road - the Twelve Apostles.
 Rounding the cape and heading back up the coast on the west side it is clear that the ocean hits harder on that side.
-The apostles are limestone rocks that have been hit by the sea over the time and eroded leaving a few stacks detached from the rest of the cliff.
-Apparently there are only 7 apostles left today as two of them collapsed in the last 20 years.
+The apostles are limestone rocks that have been hit by the sea over time and eroded leaving a few stacks detached from the rest of the cliff.
+Apparently there are only 7 apostles left as two of them collapsed in the last 20 years.
 Besides, there was never 12 of them to begin with so where the name comes from is anyone's guess.
 No matter what you call them it was certainly an experience watching the waves crash in and hit these lone mountains in the ocean.
 Being a tourist magnet (I counted no less than 7 busses of tourists along a large number of cars) they have built a large viewing platform where you can enjoy great views.
 But the real trick is to head down Gibson's Steps so you can get down on the beach and really appreciate the strength of the waves rolling in.
 Not to mention trying to get down and up steps carved straight into the cliff.

 After
  yet another exciting day we headed to Port Campbell for dinner and some